 Get As Much Information As Possible

 If the dog has an owner, collect their info.
 If they’re uncooperative, call the authorities.
 In general, you’ll want to gather information as if you were preparing to file a car insurance claim — the time, date, location and a full description of the dog will help immensely.
-If you or your dog are attacked by another dog, it may be a good idea to enlist the help of professionals like those at the Law Offices of Daniel E Goodman, LLC.
+If you or your dog are attacked by another dog, it may be a good idea to enlist the help of professionals.

 You shouldn’t hesitate to speak to a lawyer if you were attacked by another canine.
 The experience can cause emotional trauma as well as severe injury to you and your pet.
 If anything, filing a suit with a lawyer will allow you to receive compensation for any veterinary bills incurred as a result of the attack.